zheminzhou/SPARSE/docs/output.rst

-Suggests that 89% of reads found at least one match in the reference database.
-And 60% of all found matches are used for taxonomic predictions.
+This example suggests that 89% of reads are matched against at least one reference in the database.
+Subsequently, 60% of all matches found are used for taxonomic predictions.

-The following lines describe the prediction for each taxonomic levels, in format:
+The following lines describe the prediction at different taxonomic levels, in the following format:

 .. code-block:: bash

   <SPARSE group>   <% in total reads>   <% in matched reads>   <taxonomic labels>   (<reference IDs>)

-For example
+Example:

 .. code-block:: bash